 Fifth Disease (Human parvovirus/Erythema Infectiosum) is a minor, contagious viral illness that commonly affects children aged 5 to 15 years.
 It is essentially like a cold or minor flu that transitions into a red rash that suddenly appears on the child's cheeks and may spreads to other areas.
 The “slapped face” appearance tends to looks more painful than it is for kids.
 Sometimes the red cheeks will appear without being preceded by cold symptoms.

-Rapid onset of a warm, red rash that first appears on the cheeks, then threads to the trunk, arms and legs within 1 to 4 days.
+Fifth Disease symptoms include a rapid onset of a warm, red rash that first appears on the cheeks, then threads to the trunk, arms and legs within 1 to 4 days.
 Mild fever, headache, sore throat or congestion might precede the rash for a few days.
 Rash may reappear after fading with exposure to sunlight.
 Some kids infected with Fifth Disease experience no symptoms at all.

-Often Confused with…
+Often confused with…

 Chicken pox or measles, or a cold or the flu prior to the rash developing.
 Although human parvovirus 19 is responsible for this illness, it is unrelated to the parvovirus animals contract and spread.

-How’s it Spread?
+How's it spread?

 Fifth disease is usually spread through infected snot and saliva during coughing or sneezing.
 In very rare occurrences, it may also be spread from mother to fetus which can cause fetal anemia and even miscarriage.
 Most pregnant women who are otherwise healthy, however, will have no serious complications to herself or her fetus.

-How long til symptoms appear?
+How long til Fifth Disease symptoms appear?

 Symptoms usually appear within 4 – 20 days from the time Fifth Disease is contracted.